-As I said before, learning to use a terminal/command-line is actually completely optional, but I do recommend it just because it's a more efficient way to use a computer.
+Again, learning to use a terminal/command-line is optional, but I do recommend it just because it's a more efficient way to use a computer.
 The website for Ubuntu (a beginner-friendly Linux distribution) has a good tutorial on how to use the terminal.
-The Rute User's Tutorial and Exposition is another guide with a huge volume of good information, but I think his explanations are overly technical.
-Still, it's an excellent resource.

 Ubuntu terminal tutorial

 The last thing I'm going to do to make it easier for people to switch to Linux is to offer free support.
-I can be by email or matrix and would love to help introduce someone to Linux.
+I can be reached by email or matrix or on the fediverse and would love to help introduce someone to Linux.
 There are also lots of forums and mailing lists for getting help, and a valuable (but harsh) read on how to ask questions effectively: